A Relaxed Game for the Beach

 The paddle tennis court equipment is also very similar to regular tennis, although it has been modified somewhat to adapt it to a slower game.
 The ball used in paddle tennis looks like a normal tennis ball, except that its internal pressure has been reduced by being punctured with a needle or safety pin.
 This reduces the amount of "bounce" and slows down the ball's speed.
 This is another reason why the game is easier and slower to play.

 If you want to order the equipment you will need online, the easiest way is to use this direct link to Paddle Tennis supplies on Amazon.com.
+Amazon sells everything you will need and it is often available at discount prices.

 As mentioned earlier, the paddles are one of the few things you will really need to purchase.
 The typical ones are only about the size of a small tennis racquet.
 They are made of wood or a similar solid material, and do not have strings.
 The paddles are usually perforated with little holes.
 They can be no more than 18 inches long and 9.5 inches wide.
 The paddles are available with a variety of handle thicknesses, to accommodate different size hands.